JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7924 days**.

-And here is a just a random fact -  **The sport Lacrosse was initially played by Native American Indians.
-They played the sport to prepare for war**.
+And here is a just a random fact -  **In 1903, there were originally only eight Crayola crayons in a box and they sold for five cents**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)